robbiehammond/GainsIQ/README.md

 ## Dependencies
 Your system needs to be able to build Rust, TypeScript, and Python code.
 Most dependencies will be acquired automatically when building with cargo/npm, but you'll have to manually get the following first:
+- An AWS account where you have access to very permissive roles.
 - [Cargo Lambda](https://www.cargo-lambda.info/).
 Need this to build and deploy the backend.
 - An OpenAPI account.
 You'll need an API key to actually be able to get workout summaries.